chahid001/Project-optimal-spespe-for-the-challenge-2-of-the-HACKATHON-inFer-GW4-network-Fertility-In-Vitro-/README.md

 # HACKATHON inFer GW4 network "Fertility: In Vitro, In Silico, In Clinico"
+# Title: "optimal spespe" tool development for beat pattern based classification and visualization of spermatozoon’s flagella in bovine spermatozoa
 # GOAL: Classify and visualize spermatozoon’s flagella by creating a tool that will analyses the beat pattern data and characterizes flagella waveforms in bovine spermatozoa.